 Prevent A Litter

-We are the area's first non-profit animal clinic where spay/neuter surgery and other veterinary care is offered at substantially reduced rates.
-Since 1991, our low cost clinic has neutered over 65,000 animals.
+Clay Humane is the area's first non-profit veterinary clinic where spay/neuter surgery, and other veterinary medical care, is offered at substantially reduced rates.
+Since 1991, our low cost veterinary clinic has neutered over 80,000 animals.

 Stopping pet overpopulation starts with you!